Inquiry in Music Education

 Concepts and Methods for the Beginning Researcher

-Skills in research and scholarship introduce students to the language and protocols by which to succeed in today’s competitive market of grant writing, arts advocacy, and public outreach as a contributing member of the community of music educators.
+Inquiry in Music Education provides students with the language, skills, and protocols necessary to succeed in today’s competitive markets of grant writing, arts advocacy, and public outreach as contributing members of the community of music educators.

 Table of Contents

-Part 1.
-Chapters One through Four: Entering the World of Questioning: Chapters One through Three / Chapter 1.
-The Spiral and Modes of Inquiry: Options, Choices, and Initial Decisions 2.
-Finding and Mapping Sources of Information 3.
-Reading and Thinking in Conceptual Frames 4.
-Toward a Rationale and Research Plan: Writing a Contract with Yourself Part 2.
-Chapters Five through Thirteen: Methods in Modes of Inquiry / Chapter 4.
+Introduction.
+Learning about the Book and Getting Involved / Part I. Entering the World of Questioning: Chapters One through Three / Chapter 1.
+The Spiral and Modes of Inquiry: Options, Choices, and Initial Decisions / Chapter 2.
+Finding and Mapping Sources of Information / Chapter 3.
+Toward a Rationale and Research Plan: Writing a Contract with Yourself / Part II.
+Chapters Five through Fourteen: Methods in Modes of Inquiry / Chapter 4.
 Ways of Thinking and their Consequences / Chapter 5.
-Approaches in the Philosophical Mode of Inquiry 6.
-Historical Inquiry: Getting Inside the Process 7.
-Purposes and Questions in Qualitative Research 8.
-Selected Procedures for Gathering, Analyzing, and Reflecting on Qualitative Data 9.
-Quantitative Research in Music Education: Letting Numbers Speak 10.
-Understanding Descriptive Statistics 11.
-Interpreting Correlations 12.
+Approaches in the Philosophical Mode of Inquiry / Chapter 6.
+Historical Inquiry: Getting Inside the Process (Marie McCarthy) / Chapter 7.
+Purposes and Questions in Qualitative Research / Chapter 8.
+Selected Procedures for Gathering, Analyzing, and Reflecting on Qualitative Data / Chapter 9.
+Quantitative Research in Music Education: Letting Numbers Speak / Chapter 10.
+Understanding Descriptive Statistics (Debbie Rohwer) / Chapter 11.
+Interpreting Correlations (Debbie Rohwer) / Chapter 12.
 Designing Ex Post Facto and Experimental Studies (Debbie Rohwer) / Chapter 13.
 Exploring Mixed Methods, Practitioner, and Arts-Based Inquiry / Chapter 14.
-Tools for Data Gathering: Basics of Content and Construction 14.
+Tools for Data Gathering: Basics of Content and Construction / Chapter 15.
 "So What?"
 Interpreting and Sharing your Findings / Recapitulation.
 Placing Your Research Experience in the Bigger Picture / Appendix A: Working out a Course or Project Timeline / Appendix B: Selected "’isms" as found by Rainbow & Froehlich, 1987 / Appendix C: John Curwen’s Account of Sarah Glover Teaching Music / Appendix D: Sample Template for Organizing Coded Qualitative Data and Files / Appendix E: Choices of Statistical Tests for Parametric and Non-parametric Data

 Carol Frierson-Campbell is Associate Professor at William Paterson University.